Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Buildings
-- Germanic smithies are now generated with proper names.
+- Germanic and Teuton smithies now have proper names generated for them.

 * Items
 - Added "Frail" magic prefix for armor items and buildings.